-World's biggest oil traders paid bribes in Brazil scandal: prosecutors
+World's biggest oil traders paid bribes in Brazil scandal -prosecutors

 The bribes moved through bank accounts in the United States, Britain, Sweden, Switzerland and Uruguay, among others, raising questions of whether those countries would open investigations.

-Brazilian police alerted Interpol, seeking the arrest of a Petrobras employee in Houston.
+Brazilian police alerted Interpol, seeking the arrest of a Petrobras employee in Houston, whom the company said it has now fired.
+The employee, Rodrigo Garcia Berkowitz, worked as an oil trader, and prosecutors say he used the nickname Batman.

 Petrobras said it was cooperating with authorities and viewed itself as a victim of corruption.